gonzolgarcia/svpluscnv/README.md

 ### Integrated visualization of SVs and CNV in recurrently altered genes

-Integrating segmentation and SV calls is critical to understand the role of structural variants in recurrently altered genes. `svpluscnv` includes an integrated visualization tool `svc.model.view` that overlays data from CNV segmentation data and SV calls.
+Integrating segmentation and SV calls is critical to understand the role of structural variants in recurrently altered genes. `svpluscnv` includes an integrated visualization tool `sv.model.view` that overlays data from CNV segmentation data and SV calls.
 This function allows to glance all variants affecting a specified genomic region (e.g. gene locus).
 This functionality is complemented with a genomic track plot function (`gene.track.view`) that can be used to build layouts; The `gene.track.view` function can also be used to retrieve information about isoforms and exonic regions of each gene.

 ```r